wp-plugins/football-pool/readme.txt

 Stable tag: 2.0.0
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=S83YHERL39GHA

 This plugin adds a fantasy football pool to your blog.
-Predict outcomes of matches and earn points.
+Play against other users, predict outcomes of matches and earn points.

 == Description ==
 Logged in users of your blog can predict outcomes of matches and earn extra points with bonus questions.
 Every player can view scores and charts of the other pool contenders.